-The MAE is a terminal degree (does not lead to a PhD).
+The MAE is a terminal, coursework-only degree (does not lead to a PhD).
 This degree is meant to be completed part-time in three years.
 Courses meet in the evening, once per week, with all students having flexibility to attend classes on campus or via distance learning (online).

 Once admitted to the MAE program, students declare an area of concentration.
 The area of concentration will appear on the student’s records.
-Currently, the department offers concentrations in the areas of:
+Currently, the department offers concentratiosns in the areas of:

 - Composites (formerly MAE-CMS)

 Previous Academic Preparation: The Master of Aerospace Engineering is a technical engineering degree.
 It is expected that admitted applicants will hold an undergraduate degree in aerospace or mechanical engineering.

 Undergraduate degrees in other fields may be acceptable, as long as the applicant has completed fundamental engineering and math coursework.
 (For an example of appropriate math and "engineering fundamentals," please see the requirements outlined in our department's Bachelor of Science curriculum).

 Professional experience, though highly desirable, is not accepted in lieu of college-level coursework.